Nha Trang on the south coast of Vietnam has been luring beach lovers from all over the world for years.

 Amber and sandalwood made into chunky jewellery will add a touch of Vietnamese style to your collection of bling.
-Buy amber stones in shades from yellow to gold and create your own personal statement piece.
+The amber stones come in shades from yellow to gold and are available in jewellery stores across the city.

-Ostrich and crocodile are farmed in Vietnam for their meat and leather, and provide a sustainable industry.
-The leather quality is excellent and Viêt Thành is the place to shop.
+Ostrich and crocodile are farmed in Vietnam for their meat and leather.
+The leather quality is excellent and Viêt Thành is the place to buy it.

 Ways to relax in Nha Trang

-For a couple of bucks enjoy the comfort and shade at the Blue Sea Beach & Bar, and hang around as the thatched roof bar becomes a cool spot to enjoy a sundowner.
+For a couple of bucks you can enjoy comfort and shade at the Blue Sea beach bar during the day.
+The thatched roof bar is also a cool spot to enjoy a sundowner.

-While you could quite easily settle into the beach at Nha Trang for days, for a slightly more serene scene, head out of town.
+While you could quite easily settle into the sand along the Nha Trang beachfront for days, for a slightly more serene scene, head out of town.
 Doc Let Beach is easily accessible on local buses — they’ll get you there in air-conditioned comfort for a little over a dollar.
 Dai Lanh Beach is about as remote as you can get.
 Here the mountains kiss the sea and women in their nón lá (conical hats) prepare the freshest of seafood.
 It’ll be difficult to drag yourself away — so don’t!
 Basic cabins will add to your Robinson Crusoe moment.

 Nha Trang is Vietnam’s premier diving destination and Sailing Club Divers will kit you out.
 Mun Island is a protected marine environment and a great place to learn to dive in the relatively shallow waters.
 If you prefer to snorkel you’ll be richly rewarded if you fork out the extra cash to join a diving boat trip, rather than a local snorkelling trip to the islands close by.